- Year built

 The pricing entry point is the corridor's most accessible.
 45 Fifth offers Lower Fifth Avenue address quality at price points materially below One Fifth, the Brevoort, or 24 Fifth Avenue's combined units — reflecting the boutique scale, the original one-bedroom composition, and the absence of the full-service amenity layer.

 Verify the operational baseline at offer stage.
-Flip tax presence and rate, financing percentages required by the board, monthly maintenance ranges by apartment line, and reserve fund status should all be confirmed with Caspi Development and the building's offering plan during due diligence.
+The flip-tax payer (the tax is 2% of sale price), financing percentages required by the board, monthly maintenance ranges by apartment line, and reserve fund status should all be confirmed with the building's managing agent and offering plan during due diligence.

 What to know if you’re selling